Symphony for Organ and Orchestra (Copland): Form

-The Organ Symphony contains three movements: a contemplative prelude, a driving scherzo with a "bluesy" trio section, and a moderate tempo finale ranging in character from mournful to unrelenting.
+The Organ Symphony contains three movements: a contemplative prelude, a driving scherzo with a "bluesy" trio section, and a moderate tempo finale ranging in character from mournful to unrelenting:

 The work is unusual for a "symphony" in that it only contains three movements and the movements increase in length from start to finish.
 Howard Pollack, a historian of American composers, states that the work is much more like a concerto, and that its progressive elongation of movements makes the last in particular seem to drag on in spots, but that "such flaws are more than compensated from by the music's vitality, brilliance, and individuality."
 Pollack further notes:

 The prelude, more wistful than sad, features that bittersweet, pastoral mood so characteristic of its composer.
 The scherzo reveals an equally familiar hallmark in its evocation of modern urban life—here propulsive, mechanical, jazzy, with an ironically robotized quotation of the French tune "Au Claire de la Lune," an homage, surely, to Boulanger...
 The Finale, alternatively dirgelike and urgent (the composer's prophetic voice already making itself heard), ends triumphantly, as his music often does.

+I. Prelude

 The tonal material of the prelude can be found in its first four measures, based on the half-step/whole-step octatonic scale beginning on G♯ (G♯-A-B-C-D-D♯-F-F♯-G♯).
 The use of octatonic scales features prominently in the symphony and serve as a means of changing between tonal centers.
 This unites the prelude in a ternary form characteristic of Copland, moving the tonal center by a tritone in the B section.